virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

   }
 }
 ```
+Here:
-- `buttons` - buttons array
+- `buttons` - button parameters array
-- `confirmText` - user custom confirm text.
-Default value *"Are you sure?"*.
-Optional
+- `confirmText` *[optional]* - custom confirmation text for users.
+The default value is *"Are you sure?"*.
-It will display firstly after button click action:
+It will be displayed after clicking on the appropriate button for an add-on.
+According to the code above, the text will be:
 ![confirm](/img/confirm.jpg)
-- `loadingText` - user custom text while loading and applying actions.
-Default is *"Applying..."*.
-Optional
+- `loadingText` *[optional]* - UI text to be displayed during loading and applying changes.
+The default value i *"Applying..."*.
 ![loadingText](/img/loadingText.jpg)
-- `procedure` - procedure name which will be executed.
-Procerude's body describes in [*procedure* section](/reference/procedures/).
-Type is String.
-Required.
+- `procedure` *[required] [string]* - name of the procedure that will be executed.
+Procedure body structure is described in the [*procedure* section](/reference/procedures/).
-- `caption` - button title.
+- `caption` - title of a button.
 ![caption](/img/caption.jpg)
-- `successText` - success message when action was performed successfull
+- `successText` -  message, that appears once action is successfully performed
 ![successText](/img/successText.jpg)
-- `href` - external link, will open in new browser tab.
-It will execute if `settings` field is absent.
-In this case `procedure` wont be executed.
-Optional.
+- `href` *[optional]* - external link that is opened in new browser tab; is considered only if the settings field is absent.
+In this case procedure will not be executed
-- `settings` - custom form id.
-Default - *main*.
-More details [here](/creating-templates/user-input-parameters/#custom-settings)
+- `settings` - custom form ID.
+The default is "main".
+For more details see [custom settings section](/creating-templates/user-input-parameters/#custom-settings)

-Fields bellow can be enabled in case when field `settings` presents:
+The next parameters can be enabled only when the `settings` field is present:
 ```
 {
   "jpsType": "update",